Perfectionism in psychology, is a personality trait. But let's keep that aside for a minute. On a fundamental level, what does the word perfect mean?

 Like the ever-eluding horizon.

 You can move towards the horizon, but you can’t really reach the horizon.
 You can even take a picture of the horizon.
-Go to a beach, take a picture and frame it, and point it out to people saying, “hey, look - there’s the horizon!”
+Go to a beach, take a snap with your smartphone and perhaps frame it, and point it out to people saying, “hey, look - there’s the horizon!”
 You can move towards it, sure, but can you actually get there?
 No. It’s always elusive, it’s right there, but never within your grasp.

 And your own body, your society, your relationships, indeed your very world and anything that happens within it are subject to this law.
 They operate within this framework.
 That’s why getting to 80% excellence in 3 things is better than trying to achieve 90% excellence in just 1 thing - not only because its actually easier, but also because it’s more useful that way.

 So why use this word perfect?
 Because it’s a concept imagined by humans to give us a goal.
 So that way, when we do something or build something, it gives us a direction.
 It helps us analyze if we are moving in the right direction or the wrong direction, and measure our progress.
-Be it creating useful objects or building relationships, the notion is that we can achieve a level of excellence that makes us happy and other people happy too.
+Be it creating useful objects or building relationships, the notion is that we can achieve a level of excellence that’s useful to ourselves and to other people.
 And that’s a good thing, because it inspires us to do our best, and be our best.

 Now many people like to say “Well, nobody’s 100% perfect”.
 That seems a bit absurd - a misunderstanding of this concept.
 Either you are perfect, or you’re not - those are the only 2 possible states.
 There is no in-between.
 To say that “Nobody’s 100% perfect” is like saying “It’s not 100% infinite”.
 Which is silly, because it seems to imply that there is something such as 90% infinite, or 1% infinite.
 It’s meaningless.
 So the right phrasing should just be “Nobody’s perfect”.